Archive for the ‘South African Beat & Garage’ Category

 Wanda Arletti -Zanzibar

-And as a bonus to today’s post here is a later single “ZANZIBAR” released in May 1971 to reach nr.2 in worldwide charts on November 27 in 1970 to stay in the highest regions for another 13 weeks.
-Surely a well deserved hit but it’s the B-side that counts, ”Wanna Share A Rainbow” written by Wanda Arletti.
+And as a bonus to today’s post here is a later single “ZANZIBAR” originally released in South Africa in October 1970 to reach nr.2 in the worldwide charts to stay in the highest regions for another 13 weeks.
+The single pictured here is the 1971 Belgian release.
+Surely a well deserved hit but it’s the B-side that counts, ”Walk Us Round A Rainbow”.
 The song is a soulful big ballad that grows and grows into a divine vocal seduction by one of South Africa’s greatest voices in pop.

 Wanda Arletti -Walk Us Around A Rainbow